kambahr/go-webstandard/README.md

 - Assets
   * All asset files are cached via page.WebUtil, although browsers do not make repeated calls for static files (i.e. css, js,...).
 - Image Gallery
   * The image gallery page (gallery.html) is explicitly cached for a few minutes.
-Note that the images will still be handled directly by page.WebUtil and it is only the body of the rendered html (from gallery.html) that is cached, so that the operation of getting file names from disk is not repeated on every request.
+Note that the images will still be handled directly by page.WebUtil and it is only the body of the rendered html (from gallery.html) that is cached, so that the operations of getting file names from disk, and redering html tags are not repeated on every request.

 #### Comments
 All text inside the {{.COMMENT <text goes here> }} blocks (on the html files) are removed before http response is written, so the